Watermark Beach Resort Welcomes Adair Scott

 Indispensable Kitchen Item: A notepad for ideas I carry in my back pocket.

 Hobbies: I enjoy having a connection to food even in my off hours.
-I spend much of my free time hunting game, fishing and foraging for the perfect mushrooms.
+I spend much of my free time hunting game, fishing and growing my own vegetables.

 Chef Adair’s Story